Lower Saint Lawrence / Reford Gardens

 9:00 AM – 9:50 AM

-• Le Conservatoire de la pivoine, by Bénédicte de Foucaud (In French with English translation provided by a member)
+• Le Conservatoire de la pivoine, by Bénédicte de Foucaud (Lecture in French – English translation provided by a member)

 9:50 AM – 10:40 AM

-• Saunders’ Peonies, by Lois Girton (In English with French translation provided by a member)
+• Saunders’ Peonies, by Lois Girton (Lecture in English – Parallel visual presentation in English and French; French translation provided by a member)

 10:40 AM – 11:30 AM

-• New peony hybrids, by Don R. Smith (In English with French translation provided by a member)
+• Recent Progress in Breeding Advanced Generation Intersectional Hybrid Peonies, by Don R. Smith (Lecture in English – Parallel visual presentation in English and French; French translation provided by a member)

 • Guided or on-your-own tour of Reford Gardens and of the International Garden Festival